FabianReister/drawio-latex/README.md

      \includedrawiopage{Figures/path/to/drawio/diagram/without/extension}[12][0.7]

 to include the 12th page.
 Note, the interface is slighlty different.
-Here, only the textwidth can be set.
+Here, only *textwidth* can be set.

 ## Customization

+### 1. GIT integration

+The generated pdf files will be created in the same directory as the original diagram.
+Say, you have a diagram *a.drawio*, then the pdf will be *a.drawio.pdf*.
+As drawio desktop has to be available to generate the diagrams, you might either add the pdf artifacts to .gitignore, e.g.

+    *.drawio.pdf

+or you might want to explicitly add them to your repository.
+This might be advantageous, if you collaborate with others not having *drawio desktop* installed on their machines.

 ## Acknowledgement